Brentford High Street Project logo - lines represent the High Street and Rivers Brent and Thames

 • John Gomm (ca 1825 - ): grocer living with his brother in 1851; a British Subject'

-The pottle basket makers
+The watermen and pottle basket makers

 There were many market gardens around Brentford which grew fruit for the London markets.
 Pottle baskets were small baskets or punnets for fruit.
 Reeds and osiers used to make the baskets grew along the banks of the Thames.

-• Stephen James Gomm (ca 1816 - 1878): labourer in 1841; married Catherine Stokes (ca 1818, Brentford) in 1843, Brentford (his name was registered as Gum); pottle basket maker living in Eatons Buildings in 1851 (recorded as Gumm); basket maker on Back Lane, Brentford, in 1861 (niece Eliza Stokes (ca 1841, Brentford) and (her?) daughter Eliza Stokes, aged 1, were living with the family in 1861); in 1881 his widow Catherine Gomm was living at 10 Eatons Buildings next to her son Stephen Gomm; children included:
+• Stephen James Gomm (ca 1816 - 1878): labourer in 1841; married Catherine STOKES (ca 1818, Brentford) in 1843, Brentford (his name was registered as Gum); pottle basket maker living in Eatons Buildings in 1851 (recorded as Gumm); basket maker on Back Lane, Brentford, in 1861 (niece Eliza Stokes (ca 1841, Brentford) and (her?) daughter Eliza Stokes, aged 1, were living with the family in 1861); in 1881 his widow Catherine Gomm was living at 10 Eatons Buildings next to her son Stephen Gomm; children included:

-• James Gomm (James) (ca 1859 - ): stone mason in 1881; child of Sarah Ann's first marriage to ( ) James, surname shown as Gomm in 1871 & 1891 censuses; married Louisa J; living at 2 Walnut Tree Road in 1891; children included:
+• James William Gomm (James) (ca 1859 - 1899): stone mason in 1881; child of Sarah Ann's first marriage to ( ) JAMES surname shown as Gomm in 1871 & 1891 censuses; married Louisa J; living at 2 Walnut Tree Road in 1891; children included:

 • James Stephen Gomm (ca 1881/2)